Starting with a bang: backpacking in Italy is one of the most expensive places you can travel in Europe.

 3. Travelling around Italy by train or BlaBlaCar

-A total Italy on a budget transportation tip is a no-brainer: hitchhiking.
-It’s not the easiest nor smoothest way to travel, but cheapest way to travel in italy, and in addition adventures are guaranteed.
+It’s not the easiest or smoothest way to travel, but it’s the cheapest way to travel in Italy, and adventures are guaranteed.
 It needs some patience, a bit of courage, and just a little knowledge.
-Nothing that you should be scared of while backpacking Italy.
-It’s fun and will have great memories afterward.
+There is nothing that you should be scared of while backpacking in Italy.
+It’s fun, and you will have great memories afterward.

 Read more: Tips for hitchhiking in Europe.